tmtfx/HaiQR/README.md

 # HaiQR
-HaiQR v2.0
+HaiQR v2.1.a

-Simple python application for Haiku that generates QRs from text
+Simple python application for Haiku that generates QRs from text.

+To localize this app in your language, provide me the .po (gettext) file translated into your language, you can generate it from the .pot file provided by this repository (if you like for this task you can use HaiPO).
+My e-mail  is f.t.public@gmail.com.
+Your help is much appreciated.